 Compensation for work schedule changes—Grace period: Clarifies that employers have a 15-minute grace period before additional compensation (i.e. premium pay) is due for employer-requested work schedule changes.
 Under this rule, an employer-requested work schedule change that adds or subtracts 15 minutes or less would not result in a requirement for the employer to pay additional compensation (i.e. premium pay).

-Compensation for work schedule changes—Exceptions: Clarifies that an employer’s use of mass communications and in-person group communications as exceptions to additional compensation requirements must convey that:
+Compensation for work schedule changes—Exceptions: Clarifies that an employer’s use of the mass communications and in-person group communications exceptions to additional compensation requirements must convey that:

 (1) Accepting the additional hours is voluntary and the employee has the right to decline; and